karanshgl/vanilla-nn/readme.txt

-flatten.py: Class for Flatten Layer maxpool.py: Class for Maxpooling Layers im2col.py: helper function from Stanford's CS231n course.
+flatten.py: Class for Flatten Layer maxpool.py: Class for Maxpooling Layers im2col.py: helper function from Stanford's CS231n course. batchnorm.py: Having some problem, not a part of the submission

 ### HOW TO RUN ###